Chiral perturbation theory for baryon-number-violating nucleon decay into a vector meson

-To apply the formalism developed in \cref{eq:LBlM,eq:LBlX} to calculate specific decay processes, it is necessary to identify the relevant quark-level interactions first.
-As an illustration of application, we focus on the leading dim-6 BNV operators within the LEFT framework, as summarized in \cref{tab:dim6ope} in \cref{app:hadronicLag}.
-By recognizing the relevant spurion fields and expanding the meson matrix to the appropriate order, we obtain the interaction vertices, $M^nlB$ and $M^nXlB$ from \cref{eq:LBlM} and \cref{eq:LBlX}, respectively.
-These vertices involve a typical baryon ($B$), a charged or neutral lepton ($l$), a vector meson ($X$), and $n~(=0,1,2,\cdots)$ pseudoscalar mesons $M$.
-Detailed information on the spurion fields and the relevant hadronic interactions can be found in \cref{app:hadronicLag} for reference.
+To apply the formalism developed in \cref{,eq:LBlX} and \cref{eq:LBlM} in the SM to calculate specific decay, it is necessary to identify relevant quark-level interactions first.
+As an illustration, we focus on the leading dim-6 BNV operators in the LEFT, as summarized in \cref{tab:dim6ope} in the SM.
 In addition to these BNV interactions, the standard ChPT interactions are also required.
-At leading order, the relevant baryon-pseudoscalar (vector) interactions include the conventional $D({\textsc g}_{\textsc d})$ and $F({\textsc g}_{\textsc f})$ terms \cite{Jenkins:1990jv,Unal:2015hea},
+At LO, the relevant baryon-pseudoscalar (vector) interactions include the conventional $D({\textsc g}_{\textsc d})$ and $F({\textsc g}_{\textsc f})$ terms \cite{Jenkins:1990jv,Unal:2015hea},